simplenetes-io/simplenetes/doc/COMPONENTS.md

 ## Management Projects
 While not strictly needed an overarching git repo which works as parent to the cluster project, pods and ssh keys can be very sane to use.

-With a Management Project you can collect your personal SSH keys in one place.
+With a Management Project you can collect your personal SSH keys in one secure place and don't have to distribute them together with the cluster project.
 You can manage multiple clusters from the same place, say for "dev", "staging" and "production".
 You can collect the Pods you are using to be shared by different clusters.

 Projects are a good way of separating concerns also when developing pods and releasing them.
-If wanting CI/CD practices then a Project will help you have a solid and safe process around that.

 ## Daemon
 The Simplenetes Daemon is responsible for the lifecycle of Pods.
-It reads `.state` files alongside the `pod.sh` file and executes the `pod.sh` file with arguments relating to the desired state of the pod.
+It reads `.state` files alongside the `pod` file and executes the `pod` file with arguments relating to the desired state of the pod.